 Take a look at our how-to guide including recipes for chemical-free multi-purpose spray and handwash.

-Do your body and the environment a favour: ditch chemical-laden, mass-produced, hormone-interupting deoderants wrapped in non-recycleable packaging, and opt for a zero-waste deoderant.
+Do your body and the environment a favour: ditch chemical-laden, mass-produced, hormone-interupting deodorants wrapped in non-recycleable packaging, and opt for a zero-waste deodorant.

-There are plenty of great plastic-free, natural deoderant options available on the market which are just as effective in minimising sweat as the traditional alternatives.
+There are plenty of great plastic-free, natural deodorant options available on the market which are just as effective in minimising sweat as the traditional alternatives.

-We love Aussie-made ASÚVI's range of vegan-friendly deoderants made from activated charcoal and clay, plant extract-based fragrances and natural minerals, and come in a cute reusable tube with biodegradable refills.
+We love Aussie-made ASÚVI's range of vegan-friendly deodorants made from activated charcoal and clay, plant extract-based fragrances and natural minerals, and come in a cute reusable tube with biodegradable refills.